mithril-security/blindai/README.md

 Before uploading, we need to provide information on the expected inputs and outputs.

 Finally, we can connect to the managed backend and upload the model.
-You can provide a model name to know which one to query, for instance here `model_name="resnet18"`.
-Because we have already uploaded a model with the name `"resnet18"`, you should not try to upload a model with that name as it is already taken on our main server.
+You can provide a model name to know which one to query, for instance with `model_name="resnet18"`.
+Because we have already uploaded a model with the name `"resnet18"`, you should not try to upload a model with that exact name as it is already taken on our main server.

 ### Querying a ResNet18